practisec/pwnedhub/README.md

 The PwnedHub environment includes several resources that are not targets.

-1. http://admin.pwnedhub.com/inbox/ - A webmail interface for receiving email from out-of-band systems.
+* http://admin.pwnedhub.com/inbox/ - A webmail interface for receiving email from out-of-band systems.
 PwnedHub does not send email to external mail services, so when an application sends an email, this is where the user will receive it.
-2. http://admin.pwnedhub.com/config/ - A configuration interface for enabling/disabling security controls and features.
+* http://admin.pwnedhub.com/config/ - A configuration interface for enabling/disabling security controls and features.
 Modifying these settings change how the target applications behave.

-Postman collection files for the REST API are available in the "resources" folder.